goniti/merkuryLandingPage/README.md

-# PSD to HTML Conversion !
+# PSD to HTML Conversion.